+- (a) A disposition study

+- (b) A watershed assessment

+- (c) A comprehensive or basin-wide study

+- (d) A GRR

-- (p) Not a resumption
+- (e) A resumption

 - (4) Watershed and Comprehensive or Basin-wide New Starts.
-The MSCs will submit a regional portfolio identifying its top 5 Watershed or Basin-wide New Start studies for HQUSACE consideration in development of the National New Start Portfolio that support Civil Works Transformation and the Civil Works Strategic plan and also studies that would further evaluate the problems, needs and opportunities (vulnerabilities) that could be addressed by either a Corps action (project) or action by others.
+The MSCs will submit a regional portfolio identifying their top 3 Watershed or Basin-wide New Start studies for HQUSACE consideration in development of the National New Start Portfolio that support Civil Works Transformation and the Civil Works Strategic plan and also studies that would further evaluate the problems, needs and opportunities (vulnerabilities) that could be addressed by either a Corps action (project) or action by others.
 Proposals will be submitted in CWIFD and Justifications Sheets for the New Starts I-2.1 are due concurrently.
-To be considered the proposal must have a JSheet 1-2.1 and a minimum of the following key data points:
+To be considered the proposal must have a J-Sheet 1-2.1 and a minimum of the following key data points:

-- (a) MSC Rank of 11-15
+- (a) MSC relative rank of 1-3 (NS, WF)

 - (b) Identify an authority for the study

 - (c) Identify the primary issue to be studied

 - (d) Enter key BL specific metrics

 - (e) Identify the sponsor

-- (f) Have a signed Letter of Intent from the sponsor

-- (g) Study cost estimate should be estimated following the Standard funding stream of: \$300,000 for year 1, \$700,000 for year 2, \$500,000 for year or a best estimate.

-- (h) Include the HUC

-- (i) Provide the coordinates of a point that represents the approximate center of the study

-- (j) Include the potential range of benefits
+- (f) Have a signed Letter of Intent from the sponsor - (g) Study cost estimate should be estimated following the Standard funding stream of: \$500,000 for year 1, \$900,000 for year 2, \$850,000 for year 3 or a best estimate of the cost and length of the study accompanied with a justification. - (h) Include the HUC - (i) Provide the coordinates of a point that represents the approximate center of the study - (j) Include the potential range of benefits

-- (k) Not a disposition study

-- (I) Not a feasibility study

-- (m) Not a GRR

-- (n) Not a resumption

-- (5) HQUSACE System Assessment of New Start Study Recommendations.
-The HQUSACE will further hone the portfolio by using a cross-functional team and tools to assist in evaluating the proposed studies in a system context.
-The team will use the provided data to develop a strong rationale for supporting a portfolio of New Starts of study recommendations which will be presented as a comprehensive group to address one or more of the Nation's vulnerabilities and the Value to the Nation:

-- (a) Support the economy

-- (b) Develop, restore and protect the environment

-- (c) Improve quality of life